 4 Discussion

 In this study, we investigated the relationship between climate and annual radial growth of Quercus prinus growing at a closed canopy site in the southeastern US.
-After removing the portion of the signal that can be attributed to stand dynamics and intrinsic age trends, we found that the BM chronology was most strongly positively influenced by early summer (May through July) moisture from the year of ring formation.
+After removing the portion of the signal attributed to stand dynamics and intrinsic age trends, we found that the BM chronology was most strongly positively influenced by early summer (May through July) moisture from the year of ring formation.
 Similar climate-growth relationships have been identified by previous oak studies in the southeastern US [18, 34] and can be explained by ecophysiological mechanisms.
 Radial growth of oak species typically starts in April or May after leaf-out, and even in wetter years is 90% complete by the end of July [35].
 In earlier months of the growing season, carbon is allocated predominantly to radial thickening, while later in the season the focus of this allocation is shifted to carbohydrate storage [36].
 Under severe moisture stress, oak carbon allocation is shifted from shoot to root, thereby decreasing the root/shoot ratio [37].
-Quercus prinus is considered to be more tolerant to drought stress than other oak species and exhibits several morphological adaptations in order to better cope with these moisture stress events [37], but we found that its radial growth was strongly influenced by moisture availability.
+Quercus prinus is considered to be more tolerant to drought stress than other oak species and exhibits several morphological adaptations in order to better cope with moisture stress events [37], but we found that its radial growth was strongly influenced by moisture availability.
 This suggests that in years with inadequate moisture, radial growth is not a priority, and carbon allocation is likely focused on maintenance or root development.
 The identifiable moisture-response in the detrended BM chronology demonstrates that oaks in a closed-canopy forest can indeed be used to generate paleoclimatic data, although care must be taken when removing the non-climatic portion of the signal.
 The assumption that the low frequency component of a tree-ring time series may not be valid over long-time, and some climatic signal will inevitably be lost during detrending.
 The development of a biologically motivated trend removal algorithm may improve current practices in dendroclimatology.
 In addition, care must be taken in closed canopy forests when attempting to use growth series as proxy records as younger stands in the stem-exclusion phase may be dominated by the effects of competition [38].

-To isolate and strengthen the moisture-growth relationship of the BM chronology we performed a nested principal component analysis on regional Qercus chronologies that also showed significant correlations with early summer moisture.
+To isolate and strengthen the moisture-growth relationship of the BM chronology we performed a nested principal component analysis on regional Quercus chronologies that also showed significant correlations with early summer moisture.
 Five chronologies were included in the principal component analysis which increased the strength of the BM climate signal.
 The strong relationship of the first principal component (PC1) with early summer moisture is depicted in Figure 5.
 The spatial pattern of this relationship indicates that the tree-growth proxy PC1 is most influenced by moisture in the Great Appalachian Valley.
 Mountains play an important role in the hydrological cycle for several reasons, one of which being that they are the points of origin of most rivers [39].
 Increases in precipitation in mountainous regions leads to increased stream flow volumes and surface runoff, which in turn increases soil moisture in the Appalachian watershed.